Skip to main content

 Choose the camera that the scoreboard is visible from and then click 'Next'

-Outline the scoreboard with four annotations, starting in the top left corner.
+Continue by outlining the scoreboard with four annotations starting in the top left corner.
 Once your annotations are placed, you can drag them to capture the full scoreboard and then click 'Next'

 Now annotate your scoreboard my dragging to create your first annotation box.
 Once placed, you can click on each annotation to identify what it is.
 Annotation options are: